yangal/Company.Api.Facade/README.md

 # Build and Test

-To build the docker image, run the following;
+To build the docker image, run the following;  test
 ```
 docker build -t companyapifacade .
 ```